Soil Mix Conundrum - Peat Moss vs Coconut Coir

 We only want the upper surface (top 1/8- to 1/4-inch) to be wet.

-We either tightly cover the soil or put a dome over the soil during the blackout, so a little bit of moisture will go a long way.
+We either tightly cover the soil or put a dome over the soil during the blackout so that a little moisture will go a long way.

 Only after the plants are under the lights do we bottom water.

-Peat moss has a tendency to hold too much water against the seeds and takes up water slower when we do bottom water.
+Peat moss tends to hold too much water against the seeds and takes up water slower when we do bottom water.

 Those Are Our Reasons to Love One and Hate the Other